How you deal with a car accident from the start can have an impact on your ability to recover maximum compensation for your injuries and other losses.

 If you were seriously injured during a cruise, it’s likely you reported it to a crew member or to the infirmary.
 But you should act quickly to obtain legal assistance if you intend to pursue a claim for compensation.
 In addition to time that has already passed, it will take some time to investigate your accident and develop and file a lawsuit.

-At Cohen & Jaffe, we can review your case to determine the legal options available to you to pursue a claim before the statute of limitations applies.
+At Law Office of Cohen & Jaffe, LLP, we can review your case to determine the legal options available to you to pursue a claim before the statute of limitations applies.
 Meanwhile, if you have reported your injury to the cruise line, you may receive a settlement offer.
 We suggest you contact us to obtain our counsel to review the offer before accepting it.
 It is likely to be less than you deserve.

 We’re ready to get started as soon as you are.
 Contact us now online or phone us at 866-895-0420 for a free claim review.